LetsMesh/Site/README.md

 1. Clone and change directories to the repository in the directory (ex.
 Desktop) you would like to work in. `git clone [repo link]`.
 Development is done on the `dev` branch.
 Ensure you are working either on `dev` or a branch that has branched off of `dev`.
--> To Switch to `dev` or another branch, `git checkout branch_name` ex: `git checkout dev` will switch to branch.
+- To Switch to `dev` or another branch, `git checkout branch_name` ex: `git checkout dev` will switch to branch.
 2. Install the correct version of python & pip.
 3. Install pipenv with pip -> `pip install pipenv`
-4. Initialize the virtual environment for yourself -> `pipenv install`
+4. Initialize the virtual environment for yourself and installs virtual environment dependencies -> `pipenv install`
 5. **IMPORTANT** Get the .env file from someone and store it on your root directory '/SITE'
 6. Activate the virtual environment -> `pipenv shell`
 7. Build the frontend -> go to meshapp directory and run `npm run build`